jon-heard/obsidian-inline-scripts-library/TEJS_mythicV2.md

 Shortcuts for Mythic Variations 2.
-Use TEJS_state to save & load the state of this shortcut file.
+Uses TEJS_state to save & load this shortcut file's state.

 Enter the shortcut "state help" for reference.